 When you set up Boot Camp, you'll be stepping through a wizard known as the Boot Camp Assistant.
-After set up is complete, you can use the Boot Camp Assistant again to remove or reinstall Windows.
+After setup is complete, you can use the Boot Camp Assistant again to remove or reinstall Windows if you need to later.
 To open the Boot Camp Assistant, click on your Finder, select Applications from the left, scroll down and select Utilities, and then double-click Boot Camp Assistant.

 Before you continue, make sure you have the following.
 We'll take a closer look at each of these before going on, including what to do if you don't have one: